 Do any of these sound familiar to you?
 That’s likely because they are common issues reported by step mothers, step fathers, and step children.
 However, the list includes common ways counseling helps address these stepfamily challenges.
 If you’re not sure where to start, counseling can help.
 You’re not alone.

 The best predictors of family integration and stability are the nature of the relationships between co-parents and their children, as well as the nature of the couple relationship.

 1. Before the Remarriage

 It’s wise to start counseling before a remarriage even happens.
-Counseling is helpful before getting married, generally.
-Additionally, in cases where a stepfamily is created, you and your partner can use pre-marriage counselling to establish boundaries, agree on parenting norms, and discuss what you foresee as possible challenges before they happen.
+In cases where a stepfamily is created, you and your partner can use pre-marriage counseling to establish boundaries, agree on parenting norms, and discuss what you foresee as possible challenges.

 2. Early Days of a Stepfamily

-For example, you’ll want to make time to develop meaningful and valuable relationships with stepchildren as you get to know them.
-If you find this challenging or you’re looking for ways to connect with them, counseling can help you explore ideas.
+For example, make time to develop meaningful and valuable relationships with stepchildren as you get to know them.
+If you find this challenging or you’re looking for ways to connect with them, you can explore ideas in counseling.
 In another example, you might need to build a strong alliance with an ex to make sure your children feel that home life is safe and stable, despite the transition.
 Counseling sessions can help here too.

 3. On an Ongoing Basis